I had not fished with Mike for a while so we went to a nearby canal even though I felt sick. However, I did not regret this counterintuitive decision.

 I expected the fish to be small, but soon realised how large it was.
 The trout dictated where I had to run.
 As soon the fish went downstream I feared to pull the hook out of its mouth.
-Mike’s comment that he had lost a good one last time too did not settle my excitement at all.
+Mike’s comment that he had lost a good one the last time too did not settle my excitement at all.
 A quick wading run later, Mike netted this beauty of a brown trout.

 What a fish!